-On initial recognition, financial assets are classified into three categories: fair value through profit and loss ("FVTPL"), fair value through other comprehensive income ("FVOCI") or amortised cost.
-The classification is based on the business model on which the financial assets are managed and the contractual cash flows of these assets.
+On initial recognition, financial instruments are classified into three categories: fair value through profit and loss ("FVTPL"), fair value through other comprehensive income ("FVOCI") or amortised cost.
+The classification is based on the business model on which the financial instruments are managed and the contractual cash flows of these instruments.

-Financial assets are not reclassified subsequent to their initial recognition unless the Company changes its business model for managing financial assets in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.
+Financial instruments are not reclassified subsequent to their initial recognition unless the Company changes its business model for managing financial instruments in which case all affected financial instruments are reclassified on the first day of the first reporting period following the change in the business model.